connorsullivan/WeatherToRide/README.md

 ```
 # This is used to encrypt session data (e.g. cookies)
-SECRET_KEY = 'put your secret key here'
+SECRET_KEY = 'put some secure key here'

 # This tells SQLALCHEMY how to connect to your database
 SQLALCHEMY_DATABASE_URI = "mysql+pymysql://[user]:[password]@[host]:[port]/[db]"
 ```

-If you wish to take advantage of the SendGrid and Twilio functionality, you will need to add the API keys in this config file as well.
-Please consult the websites for these services to learn more.
+If you wish to take advantage of the SendGrid and Twilio functionality, you will need to add your API keys for these services in this config file also.

 ### Running The Development Server